 CONCLUSION

-This study suggests that in mild cases of COVID-19 it is not possible to establish a temporality relationship of specific IgG production, raising the hypothesis that such a relationship may, in fact, not exist or that perhaps there is more than one type of relationship since there is interference from several factors-such as age, sex, presence of comorbidities, viral elimination, viral load, among others.
+This study suggests that in mild cases of COVID-19, it is not possible to establish a temporal relationship of specific IgG production, raising the hypothesis that such a relationship may, in fact, not exist or that perhaps there is more than one type of relationship since there is interference from several factors, such as age, sex, presence of comorbidities, viral elimination, viral load, among others.
 It is also suggested that the virus generates a weak and non-lasting immune response in mild cases.
 Furthermore, a lower production of IgG antibodies was not observed in the elderly and in individuals with previous chronic diseases, leading to the conclusion that in mild cases of COVID-19, these patients may not be a risk group for unfavorable outcomes when analyzing the humoral response.

 ARTICLE HIGHLIGHTS